openmiko/openmiko/README.md

 ## Usage

 OpenMiko is actively developed and releases are only provided when the OpenMiko distribution is stable.
-If you want to test the development version you can easily compile it using [docker](https://www.docker.com/).
-More details on how to do it [here](doc/docker.md).
+Developers who are interested in compiling it from scratch should refer to the [development](doc/development.md) documentation.

 ## Settings